Draggie306/CheatSheets/A level/source/Geography.md

 Whilst not a problem currently, ageing populations will be supported by migratory flows.
 Ageing Western populations with low domestic birth rates - such as the UK's 1.6 - will require migrants to support the 2 working to 1 pensioner general requirement to ensure that countries do not run into significant debt and the collapse of the state.
 Migrants who decide to stay are very likely to build - or already have - families, thus contributing to population and tax-base growth.

-Social stability, though **social remittances** and the diffusion of ideas inheritly promotes ideas between source and origin.
+Social stability, though **social remittances** and the diffusion of ideas inherently promotes ideas between source and origin.
 For South-North migration, this is especially true for democratic, equalitarian ideas (Politics students - please correct my terminology here) whilst globally flows of people can encourage politicians to engage with peacebuilding and the resolution of conflicts.